elastic/elasticsearch-rails/opensearch-model/README.md

 ### Model Serialization

-By default, the model instance will be serialized to JSON using the `as_indexed_json` method, which is defined automatically by the `Elasticsearch::Model::Serializing` module:
+By default, the model instance will be serialized to JSON using the `as_indexed_json` method, which is defined automatically by the `OpenSearch::Model::Serializing` module:

 ```ruby
 Article.first.__elasticsearch__.as_indexed_json